mrkouchaki/Design_RAG_for_LLM/README.md

 # Design_RAG_for_LLM
-# Retrieval Augmented Generation (RAG) for Medical Applications
+# Retrieval Augmented Generation (RAG) to enhance the capabilities of your LLM for Medical Applications

-This repository demonstrates how to implement a **Retrieval Augmented Generation (RAG)** system using a medical dataset.
-The RAG system combines the power of a vector database for retrieving relevant information and a Large Language Model (LLM) for generating contextual responses.
+This repository provides a straightforward guide to implementing a **Retrieval Augmented Generation (RAG)** system to enhance the capabilities of your LLM using a medical dataset.
+By leveraging a vector database for efficient retrieval of relevant information and a Large Language Model (LLM) for generating contextual responses, this system ensures accurate and grounded outputs.

 ---